dshills/goauto/README.md

 ```

 ### Workflows

-Workflows sequentially run a set of tasks for files matching a regular expression pattern.
+Workflows run a set of tasks for files matching a regular expression pattern.
 Workflows only really need to know two things, what files to process and what tasks to perform.

 Here we create a Workflow for myTask